 Bij annulatie verwachten we een ziektebriefje.
 Enkel zeer uitzonderlijk en in overeen¬stemming kan overmacht ingeroepen worden.
 Om een gezonde continuïteit en regelmaat van de therapie te vrijwaren is annuleren of verplaatsen maximaal drie keer mogelijk.

 Een niet reglementair geannuleerde of verplaatste sessie wordt aangerekend.
 Er wordt een nieuwe afspraak voor je ingepland en deze wordt je medegedeeld.
-Je kan telefonisch onderhandelen over een geschikter moment.
+Je kan telefonisch over een geschikter moment spreken.